uh-dcm/news-article-collection-container/README.md

 After this, you can access the website at [http://localhost:4000/](http://localhost:4000/).

-### Stopping the server
+### Stopping the container

+Press CTRL+C in the terminal for graceful shutdown.

-Do either ONE of the following:
+Then either of the following:

-1. Stop the server by either typing Ctrl+C to exit the python script (flask) and then typing `exit` to stop the container.
+1. `docker compose stop` for stopping the container without removing it, after which it can be started again with `docker compose start`
-2. Type `docker compose down` at the root folder of the project.
+2. `docker compose down` for stopping and removing the container and its Docker network, and with flag `--rmi all` if you want to remove the image as well.

 ## Setting up dev environment